-The Community consultation were conducted through a mix of conventional approach which involved as participatory, community consultations (FGD) and one-to one interview, during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
-However, for better understanding the socio-economic and environmental condition(04) fourconsultations with DRP community (including vulnerable group like pregnant women, elderly, person with disability and children) have been conducted in the subproject study area (Appendix-2).
-During site selection DPHE has also consulted with surrounded DRPs.
+The Community consultation were conducted through a mix of conventional approach which involved as participatory, community consultations (FGD) and one-to one interview (especially vulnerable group like pregnant women, elderly, person with disability, children etc. were consulted through one-to one interview) during the environmental and social study of the proposed subproject in conformity with the WB's environmental guidelines.
+However, for better understanding the socio-economic and environmental condition four community consultations have been conducted in the subproject study area (Appendix-3).

-The community consultations were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of local communities.
+The Community consultation were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of DRP communities.
 Stakeholder consultation, was targeted at people/communities who may - directly or indirectly, positively or negatively- be affected by the outcomes of a subproject.
 The consultations were conducted at two different tiers of stakeholders: DRP people and different organization representative who are concern about the subproject.
-All of the proceedings and interaction of consultation and FGD have been recorded and are to be considered in the design of ESMF.
-In addition, attended list of participants of consultation meeting recorded and it's been attached in Appendix-3.
+All of the proceedings and interaction of consultation and Community consultations have been recorded and are to be considered in the design of ESMF.
+In addition, attended list of participants of consultation meeting recorded and it's been attached in Appendix-4.

-Feedback, Suggestions, and Recommendations of the Participants FGD
+Feedback, Suggestions, and Recommendations of the Participants Community Consultation